 Advantages

 The advantages of domain name mapping are pretty clear.
-If you use a CMS, you can take care of the maintenance and update of your domains all in one place.
+If you use a CMS, you can manage all your domain maintenance and updates in one place.
 You’ll save time and money, since all your domains are part of your ‘domain map’.
 With domain mapping you can also secure several domains that are relevant to your brand.

 The domains won’t just sit around ‘parked’ but can be connected with your main domain.
 That way you can optimise your reach, reach out to new customers, and increase your traffic.
-And it’s also possible to use domain mapping to integrate existing domains into your system without spending a lot on domain switching, WordPress migration or host changes.
+It’s also possible to use domain mapping to integrate existing domains into your system without spending a lot on domain switching, WordPress migration, or host changes.

 Disadvantages

-Domain mapping vs. domain transfer
+Domain mapping vs domain transfer

-The main difference between domain mapping and a complete domain transfer is also one of the main advantages of domain mapping: If you have a contract with a service provider for your WordPress site, you won’t be able to transfer or change your WordPress domain without spending a lot of money doing it.
+The main difference between domain mapping and a complete domain transfer is also one of the main advantages of domain mapping.
+If you have a contract with a service provider for your WordPress site, you won’t be able to transfer or change your WordPress domain without spending a lot of money doing so.
 It’s much easier to connect independent domains with already mapped domains without switching your provider or server.
 While a domain transfer from one provider to another entails transferring all content to a new server including the AuthCode, with domain mapping you can simply link your various domains to your main domain.

 Domain Checker

-Domain mapping vs. domain redirecting
+Domain mapping vs domain redirecting

 If you want to secure catchy domains for trademark reasons or increase your reach with similar domain names, domain redirecting might be the thing for you.
 With domain redirecting, users will be redirected to your target domain even if they didn’t originally search for it.